Sreehari05055/SalesVisualization/README.md

 ## Requirements

 - Docker (for containerized setup)
-- Docker Compose (for managing multi-container applications)
+- Docker Compose (for managing multiple containers)
-- Python 3.10 (for building the Docker image)
+- Python 3.10 (for building Docker image)

 ## Installation

-To run this project with Docker, follow the steps below:

 ### 1. Clone the repository